Information about centres

 Cobham Juvenile Justice Centre

 Click here for pdf version

-Cobham Juvenile Justice Centre is the principal remand centre in NSW for males aged 15 years and over, and manages admissions for Emu Plains Juvenile Justice Centre.
-The centre accommodates up to 85 young people and is located at Werrington in Western Sydney.
+Cobham Juvenile Justice Centre is the principal remand centre in NSW for males aged 15 years and over.
+The centre accommodates up to 105 young people and is located at Werrington in Western Sydney.
 It was opened in June 1980.
 The young people are predominately from the Sydney metropolitan area.
 The centre offers a range of health, educational and spiritual services to the young people in custody.

 Great Western Highway and Water Street

 St Marys NSW 1790

 How to get there

 Public Transport: Take the Western Railway Line to Werrington Railway Station.
 The centre is a short walk or taxi ride from the station.